Phytophthora in Toowoomba

 Any surface that comes into contact with and can carry mud, soil or organic matter can spread a plant pathogen.
 That can include a leaf in your hair, mud on your pants legs, or a water bottle that you rested on the ground.
 It is important to be aware of these other sources of possible contamination and reduce the likelihood of carrying soil or organic matter away from the site.

 Vehicles and equipment can collect and carry soil and organic matter away from the site.
-Good wash-down protocols should be applied to cleaning mud flaps and tyres and any tools or equipment that is used in contact with the soil.
-There are no Council provided wash-down facilities in Toowoomba however there are private sector providers.
+Good wash-down protocols should be used to clean mud flaps, tyres, tools and equipment.